The Horsepower Formula

 HP = Weight ÷ (ET ÷ 5.825)³

-This formula works best when the driver applies maximum power from start to finish with consistent traction.
+Works best when the car launches cleanly and applies maximum power from start to finish.

 Trap-Speed Method